go-graphite/carbonapi/COMPATIBILITY.md

         matchString: ".*"
 ```

-..*Examples
+Examples:
-* We have data series:
+We have data series:
 ```
 switches.switchId.CPU1Min
 ```